-Mathematica is conducting the study with its subcontractors Abt Associates, Agralytica, and Relyon Media LLC.
+Mathematica conducted the SNMCS for FNS and worked with three subcontractors—Abt Associates, Agralytica, and Relyon Media LLC.

 We are continuing this important work with the SNMCS-II.
 The SNMCS-II will largely replicate the SNMCS data collection in SY 2019-2020 and will provide updated information about program operations, the nutritional quality of school meals, school meal costs and revenues, plate waste, and students' dietary intakes.
 Comparison of data from the SNMCS and SNMCS-II will provide information about how the school meal programs and these key outcomes may have changed in the five years since the SNMCS was conducted.

 In addition, the SNMCS-II includes a separate component to assess the feasibility of conducting an in-depth assessment of meal costs in five outlying areas—Alaska, Guam, Hawaii, Puerto Rico, and the U.S. Virgin Islands—and potentially conduct the assessment in one or more areas.

 On the SNMCS-II, Mathematica is working with four subcontractors—Agralytica, Decision Information Resources, Insight Policy Research, and Relyon Solutions LLC.